gwake42/mapsindoors-web-sdk-knowledge-base/web-sdk-knowledge-base.md

 - Provides reusable code for common use cases

 ### Gotchas / Notes
-ð ï¸ Add error handling for network requests
+Ã°ÂÂÂ Ã¯Â¸Â Add error handling for network requests

 ## Use Case: floor management Implementation